 While I enjoy research, my real passion as a scholar is teaching.
-Fortunately, I have had opportunities to teach at the University of Toronto and other prominent Canadian institutions.
+Fortunately, I have had opportunities to teach courses at three prominent Canadian universities: the University of Toronto, Dalhousie University, and the University of King’s College .
 For each of my courses, I designed the syllabus, created the assignments, delivered lectures, and interacted with students one-on-one.
 These have been perhaps the most rewarding experiences of my academic career.

-In 2019 and 2020, I taught “Astronomical Revolutions”, a course on the historical development of astronomy and cosmology, in the Department of Chemical & Physical Sciences at the University of Toronto Mississauga.
+Since 2019, I have taught “Astronomical Revolutions”, a course on the historical development of astronomy and cosmology, in the Department of Chemical & Physical Sciences at the University of Toronto Mississauga.
 You can see the syllabus here.

 During my PhD, I taught two courses at U of T’s Institute for the History and Philosophy of Science and Technology (IHPST).
 One of these was “Scientific Revolutions I”, the IHPST’s survey course on the history of science from antiquity to the year 1800.
 During the course, we covered not only the developments within science, but also the effects on science of a wide range of other factors, including politics, religion, new inventions and institutions, and contact between cultures.
 You can see the syllabus here.